transferwise/tshuttle/docs/manpage.rst

 .. option:: --sudoers-filename

     Set the file name for the sudoers.d file to be added.
-Default is "sshuttle_auto".
+Default is "tshuttle_auto".
 Only works with --sudoers.

 .. option:: -t, --tmark